zaisid/DATA4381_HandwritingIdentification/README.md

   * The bottom of the image usually held the most empty/white space, so this method did not observably cut off any handwritten text
 * Preemptively downsizing to the model-required resolution (usually 384×384)
 * Black & White color grading; hard-coding each pixel to be black or white based on a set threshold
+  * Images were originally in grayscale, though processed as RGB to fulfill transfer model input requirements (usually needing 3-channel inputs)
   * Mid-stage models' Grad-CAM showed overreliance on margins and whitespace, so to mitigate the possiblility of shadows or other artifacting, all images were converted to this color binary

 All preprocessing steps were performed on all images, including testing images, since these are quality-based and cleaning steps.
 There is no conceivable source of data leakage that would usually discourage preprocessing steps from being applied to validation and test sets.

 Some preprocessing and cleaning steps were performed on the supplementary metadata .CSV file `data/Handwriting_Metadata_clean.csv`, and are enumerated in `notebooks/Progress3/DeploymentPrep.ipynb`.
 The original file contained 13 features; most of which were dropped to leave only the writer id column (wid) and three demographic features: age group, handedness, and gender.
 Any missing values within these columns were filled in with "unknown".

-### Exploratory Data Analysis (EDA)

 ### Modelling Approach

+**Models:**

-* Baseline model: started with EfficientNetB0
+* Baseline model: EfficientNetB0
+  * Initial modelling phase tested ResNet50V2, EfficientNetB0, and MobileNetV2 (these were chosen based on preliminary research into the `keras` library)
+  * EfficientNetB0 seemed to balance size and performance and was used in early model trials
-* Final moel: MobileNetV2
+* Final model: MobileNetV2
+  * Backbone frozen
+  * Additional GlobalAveragePooling2D and Dense layers with softmaxing added to customize classifier
+  * Dropout layer added to mitigate overfitting observed in early models
-* Advanced models: attempted heavier architectures, e.g., ResNet50V2 & ConvNeXtTiny, though these did not yield comparative results
+* Heavier models: attempted heavier & deeper architectures
+  * e.g., DenseNet169 & ConvNeXtTiny
+  * These did not match MobileNetV2's performance
+* Custom CNN: 4-layer CNN was built and tested though failed to train, likely due to shallow/light architecture

+\
+**Training Split(s):**

+* Primary train/validation/test split: 15/6/6 (approx. 60/20/20 ratio)
+* Prompt-based splits: 9/9/9 (33/33/33 ratio)
+  * Splitting classes according to prompt (i.e., LND, WOZ, PHR)
+  * Either randomly assigned or consistently organized within train/vaidation/test sets
+* In `AllClass7_NoPHR.ipynb`, where all **PHR** samples(the shortest prompt) are removed from dataset, the train/validation/test split 10/3/5 is used

 ### Model Training

-* Training hyperparameters:
 * Epochs: 70-100
 * Batch Size: 64
 * Image Size: 384×384
+  * Other sizes were tested, such as 224×224 and 442×442; performance increased with higher resolutions, and 384×384 was chosen for balance between performance and computational costs
+  * A resolution of 442×442 was kept for late-stage 90-class models, such as `HighRes3.keras`
 * Learning Rate: default Adam optimizer (1e-3)
-  * GPU: A100 GPU provided by Google Colab
+* Hardware: A100 GPU provided by Google Colab

 ## Results